-131. Previously, providers have set up dedicated time or space for final year students to complete the NSS.
-If they are to take place, these sessions must be held in neutral environments, e.g. computer rooms, study centres or during online classes.
+- 93. Previously, providers have set up dedicated time or space for final year students to complete the NSS.
+If they are to take place, these sessions must be held in neutral environments, e.g., computer rooms, study centres or during online classes.
 Staff must not oversee students' responses or make them feel that they must answer in a certain way.
 Students should be aware that these sessions are not compulsory.
-Please ensure all staff understand the rules and regulations surrounding inappropriate influence and abide by any Covid-19 safety measures.

-132. Dedicated NSS sessions can include:

-- Allocating time in tutorials to complete the NSS.
+Please ensure all staff understand the rules and regulations surrounding inappropriate influence - 94.
+Dedicated NSS sessions can include: - Allocating time in tutorials to complete the NSS.
 Providers can build time into their timetables to encourage students to complete the NSS. - Dedicated PCs or 'hubs' available for completion.
 Allocate computers or areas called 'hubs' in places where students tend to visit, specifically for the completion of the NSS during fieldwork. - Subject sessions.
 Introduce NSS sessions to entice eligible students to participate in the survey by offering an incentive.
 For example, book a room and offer free pizza/lunch. - Dedicated stalls.
 Student reps with mobile devices can be sent to areas frequented by eligible students.
 This could be in the form of a stall with incentives for those who complete it there and then.
-This may not be possible in 2022 due to the Covid-19 pandemic.